Alejandro Garnacho: Manchester United

-2024–25: 100th appearance and struggles

-On 10 August 2024, in the FA Community Shield, Garnacho opened the scoring against Manchester City.
+On 10 August, Garnacho opened the scoring against Manchester City in the FA Community Shield.
 The match eventually ended in a 1–1 draw and went to penalties, and although Garnacho converted his penalty, United lost the shoot-out 7–6.
-On 14 September, he scored his first league goal for the season in a 3–0 away win over Southampton, having entered the pitch as a substitute.
 On 17 September, he scored two goals and provided two assists in United's 7–0 rout of Barnsley in the third round of the EFL Cup.

-On 27 October, Garnacho made his 100th appearance for Manchester United in a 2–1 defeat to West Ham United at London Stadium; manager Erik ten Hag was sacked less than 24 hours after the result, with assistant Ruud van Nistelrooy taking charge on an interim basis.
+On 27 October, Garnacho made his 100th appearance for United in a 2–1 defeat to West Ham at London Stadium; manager Erik ten Hag was sacked less than 24 hours after the result, with assistant Ruud van Nistelrooy taking charge on an interim basis.
 Prior to a Europa League match against PAOK on 7 November, a clip emerged on social media of a fan verbally abusing Garnacho while signing autographs.
 Three days later, in Van Nistelrooy's final match as interim, he scored United's third goal in their 3–0 win over Leicester City.
 He did not celebrate the goal as, according to United captain Bruno Fernandes, he felt he had "lost faith" from some supporters.

-New head coach Ruben Amorim dropped Garnacho alongside Marcus Rashford from the squad completely for the Manchester derby on 15 December 2024, which United won 2–1.
+New head coach Ruben Amorim dropped Garnacho alongside Marcus Rashford from the squad completely for the Manchester derby on 15 December, which United won 2–1.

 Chelsea

-On 30 August 2025, Garnacho signed for Chelsea for a reported fee of £40m.
+On 30 August 2025, Garnacho signed for fellow Premier League club Chelsea for a reported fee of £40m.
+Garnacho made his debut for Chelsea in a 2–2 draw with Brentford on 13 September, coming on as a substitute for João Pedro in the 79th minute.
+He scored his first goal for the club in a 2–1 loss to Sunderland on 25 October.

+Loan to Aston Villa

+On 23 July 2026, Garnacho signed for fellow Premier League club Aston Villa on a season-long loan, with an obligation to buy if certain undisclosed conditions were met.